-The determination to raise the quality and efficiency of MSK and pain community service provision across whole systems
+The determination to raise the quality and efficiency of MSK, mental health and pain community service provision across whole systems

-Connect has consistently been at the forefront of innovation.
-Integration for Connect in all its local pathways means closer working with primary, community, third sector and secondary care partners.
+Connect Health has consistently been at the forefront of innovation.
+Integration for Connect Health in all its local pathways means closer working with primary, community, third sector and secondary care partners.

-We have invested around £2m over the last few years to develop an infrastructure with an exclusive focus on delivery of high quality, responsive integrated community MSK services with the aim of optimising the experience for patients, taxpayers and colleagues.
+We have invested around £2m over the last few years to develop an infrastructure with an exclusive focus on delivery of high quality, responsive integrated community MSK and mental health services with the aim of optimising the experience for patients, taxpayers and colleagues.

 Profession Andrew Walton founded Connect Health, now the largest specialised independent provider of community musculoskeletal (MSK) services (including orthopaedics, pain and rheumatology) in the UK.